 Non Event Based Conditions

-Users can select additional conditions for configuration that are not based off of events: New Calculated Field, Existing Calculated Field, Participants Field, Previous Steps.
+Users can select additional conditions for configuration that are not based off of events: New Calculated Field, Existing Calculated Field, Participants Field, Previous Steps, Survey Questions (only available for survey models).

 New Calculated Field